Significant Disproportionality Frequently Asked Questions (FAQ)

 Is economic disadvantage data included in the calculation of significant disproportionality?

-The focus of the new significant disproportionality requirements is racial equity.
+The focus of significant disproportionality requirements is racial equity.
 Currently, these requirements include only the identification, educational placement and discipline of students with disabilities who identify with one of the following racial groups: American Indian, Asian, Black, Hispanic, Multiracial, Pacific Islander or White.

 Back to Top